halowaypoint-halo15/halowaypoint-halo15.github.io/index.md

-## Halo 1.5 Revealed!
+## Halo 1.5 Tactical Revealed!

 _March 22, 2017_

 343 Industries is excited to announce the game we've always wanted to make!
-We have partnered with the original creators of Halo CE and Perfect Dark 64 to bring you **Halo 1.5!** A new, much improved FPS that will be the best FPS game in the Halo franchise.
+We have partnered with the original creators of Halo CE and Perfect Dark 64 to bring you **Halo 1.5!
+Tactical** A new, much improved FPS that will be the best FPS game in the Halo franchise.
 We will be combining the best of Halo CE/PC and Perfect Dark 64/Goldeneye along with many great new features that were missing from the original.

 The current release date is: November 15th, 2018.
 We will be releasing more and more details in the next few weeks so be sure to check back often!